 In this article, we are going to cover:

-The traditional memorial bench design consists of simply: 2 legs and a cross-section for the “Seat”.
-In our more modern designs, those two legs are typically square with the same square shape for the bench seat. this modern look can be seen with the Gibson Bench pictured.
+The traditional memorial bench design consists of simply: 2 legs and a cross-section for the “seat”.
+In our more modern designs, those two legs are typically square with the same square shape for the bench seat.
+This modern look can be seen with the Gibson Bench pictured.

 In more unique and one of a kind memorials, we see a much larger variant of the leg shape.
 As with the Eiler Bench pictured, the Eiler family wanted to tell more of a rugged family story.
 Thus, the bench supports have a more raw and natural look to them.

-Selecting the right color takes time.
+Selecting the right granite color takes time.
 All of the colors of granite are mined and sourced from all over the world.
 Thus, each stone is ever so slightly different.

 All colors considered, its best to reach out and speak with one of our expert memorial designers for more details of weekly stock and how long custom pieces will take to get here.

 Memorial park bench headstones are a unique but timeless way to honor your loved ones.
 This style of memorial can be utilized in a huge variety of ways.
 As seen with the Gibson family bench memorial, the family choose to allow the bench to rest at the very “head” of the double family estate plot they have.
 Almost acting as a hearth, their traditional bench memorial rises over the companion gravestone already in place.
 The bench is centered implying room for more of the family to be buried alongside the first companion flat grave marker.